cbarraco/scripts/README.md

   -f [FORMAT], --format [FORMAT]

-  	Format string for output.
-        %d - description of current weather (eg:'Light rain')
+  	%d - description of current weather (eg:'Sunny')
         %t - current temperature (eg: '4')
-        %w - current wind speed (eg: '5')
+        %w - current wind speed (eg: '5').
+Imperial is in mph and Metric is in kph.
         %h - current humidity (eg: '90%')
-        %p - current chance of precipitation (eg: '50%')
+        %p - amount of precipitation in the last 24 hours (eg: '5').
+Imperial is in inches and Metric is in mm.

-  -l [LOCATION], --location [LOCATION]

-  	Location of weather data.
-Default is 'Waterloo+Ontario'.
-Must be formatted for use in a URL.
+        Default format string is '%d %t'.

   -i, --imperial

   	Set measurement system for all units to imperial.
 Default is metric.

+  -l [LOCATION], --location [LOCATION]

+	Location to get weather data for (eg:'Waterloo Ontario Canada').
+	Searches accuweather.com for this location; the search result needs to be unique, so specify your city, province/state, and country.
+	The -u command line argument is much faster and is recommended.

+  -u [URL], --url [URL]

+	URL to the current weather page on accuweather.com (eg:'http://www.accuweather.com/en/ca/waterloo/n2l/current-weather/55073').
+	Use this if you want to skip searching for your location (much faster).